-- 1. complete a personal interview with the international student counselor and receive approval from the college; - 2. present TOEFL (Test of English as a Foreign Language) test scores of 525 or higher and take the DCCCD assessment tests: - 3. be proficient in English and provide a letter in their own handwriting indicating educational and vocational plans; - 4. show evidence of sufficient financial support for the academic year by submitting an I-134 (Affidavit of support) Immigration and Naturalization Services document; - 5. provide written proof of negative tuberculin skin test or chest x-ray, polio immunization if applicant is under nineteen years of age, measles and rubella vaccines taken since January 1,1968, and diphtheria/tetanus injections taken within the last ten years; - 6. fulfill all admission requirements for international students at least 30 days prior to registration; - 7. enroll as a full-time student (minimum of 12 credit hours); - 8. supply official transcripts for all previous academic work with a minimum "C" average.
+- 1. complete a personal interview with the international student counselor and receive approval from the college; 2. present TOEFL (Test of English as a Foreign Language) test scores of 525 or higher and take the DCCCD assessment tests (students who have English as their primary language may be excused from the TOEFL requirement); 3. be proficient in English and provide a letter in their own handwriting indicating educational and vocational plans; - 4. show evidence of sufficient financial support for the academic year by submitting an I-134 (Affidavit of support) Immigration and Naturalization Services document; - 5. provide written proof of negative tuberculin skin test or chest x-ray, polio immunization if applicant is under nineteen years of age, measles and rubella vaccines taken since January 1, 1968, and diphtheria/tetanus injections taken within the last ten years; - 6. fulfill all admission requirements for international students at least 30 days prior to registration; - 7. enroll as a full-time student (minimum of 12 credit hours); 8. supply official transcripts for all previous academic work with a minimum "C" average.